wlcrs/huawei_solar/README.md

 **Q**: Will the FusionSolar App still work when using this integration?

 **A**: The inverter will still send it's data to the Huawei cloud, and you will still be able to see live statistics from your installation in the FusionSolar App.
-However, if you (or your installer) need to use the 'Device commissioning' feature of the app, you will need to disable this integration.
-Only one of them can be connected to the inverter at any one time.
+However, if you are using this integration via the network, and you (or your installer) need to use the 'Device commissioning' feature of the app, you will need to disable this integration.

 ---